-- a) Fronts on and will be directly accessed by a public road; - ✓ Yes. - b) Will not cause a traffic hazard; - ✓ The addition of one new driveway apron serving a single dwelling unit will not cause a traffic hazard considering the speed of traffic in proximity to the all-way STOP controlled intersection at Pelham Street and existing sight lines. - Is in keeping with the intent of relevant provisions and performance standards of the Zoning Bylaw; - ✓ Complies. - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Yes.
-Individual water services and sanitary laterals were installed at the owner's expense as part of the Pelham Street / Hurricane Road reconstruction in 2020. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ Demonstration required as a condition of approval. - f) Will not affect the developability of the remainder of the lands, if they are designated for development by this Plan; - ✓ The neighbouring lands all support established development which has existed for several decades with little prospect for significant change in the future.
-Although the subject lands are large, there are stormwater management concerns which restrict more intense redevelopment possibilities that would increase the amount of impervious land surface. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area; - ✓ No issue. - h) Conforms with Regional lot creation policy as articulated in the Regional Official Plan. - ✓ No issue from Region in accordance with Memorandum of Understanding. - i) Complies with the appropriate Provincial Minimum Distance Separation Formulae, where applicable.

-✓ Not applicable.
+- a) Fronts on and will be directly accessed by a public road; - ✓ Complies. - b) Will not cause a traffic hazard; - ✓ The addition of one new driveway serving a single dwelling unit should not cause a traffic hazard considering the speed of traffic in proximity and overall traffic volume. - Is in keeping with the intent of relevant provisions and performance standards of the Zoning By-law; - ✓ Complies. - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Complies.
+Water and sanitary service available from Pelham Street. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ Demonstration required as a condition of approval. - f) Will not affect the developability of the remainder of the lands, if they are designated for development by this Plan; - ✓ The subject lands are located in a mature neighbourhood which is consist of established residential development with little prospect for significant change in the future. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area; - ✓ No issue. - h) Conforms with Regional lot creation policy as articulated in the Regional Official Plan. - ✓ No issue from Region. - i) Complies with the appropriate Provincial Minimum Distance Separation Formulae, where applicable. - ✓ Not applicable.